-A writer friend of mine gets so worried about their work and what others might think about it that even after coming up on ten years of writing, not a single manuscript has seen the light of day.
+A writer friend of mine gets so worried about their work and what others might think about it, that even after coming up on ten years of writing, not a single manuscript has seen the light of day.
 Constantly re-writing or scrapping parts to start over.
-Emotions run high, depression and mood swings from moments of being sure that this is ‘the’ vocation – to calling it a hobby and nothing that good or serious.
+Emotions run high, depression and mood swings from moments of being sure that this is ‘the’ vocation – to calling it a hobby, and nothing about that is good or serious.

 That would seriously drive me crazy!